Travel Inspo: Copenhagen Designed for Joy

 Torvehallerne

 This doesn’t feel like a buzzword or a trend.
 Copenhagen genuinely lives it, and I felt that almost immediately.
 One of our favorite ways to unplug and connect was a visit to CopenHot, a floating harbor spa with wood-fired hot tubs, saunas, and cold plunges set right on the water.
-For us Phoenicians, soaking outdoors in the cold felt like a totally new experience for us, moving between heat and chill as boats passed by.
+Soaking outdoors in the cold felt completely new, moving between heat and chill as boats passed by.
+For someone from Phoenix, it was a fresh kind of thrill.

 It was the perfect way to end the day after exploring the city by boat.
 The weather had turned cold, with overcast skies and wind.
 Brrrr.
-A hot soak was perfection
+A hot soak was ah-mazing.

 The Copenhagen Crew

-As someone whose work is shaped by place and observation, I left inspired by Copenhagen’s people-first culture, where quality of life is treated as something worth designing for.
+Because my work is shaped by place and observation, I left inspired by Copenhagen’s people-first approach, where quality of life is something the city actively creates.

 Travel Notes in Clay